 There are ethical considerations with all of this, to be sure.
-An international committee of the U.S. National Academy of Sciences (NAS) and the National Academy of Medicine in Washington, D.C., issued a report that basically gave a yellow light to proceed with embryonic gene editing research, but on a cautionary and limited basis.
+An international committee of the U.S. National Academy of Sciences (NAS) and the National Academy of Medicine in Washington, DC, issued a report in early 2017 that basically gave a yellow light to proceed with embryonic gene editing research, but on a cautionary and limited basis.
 The report noted that this kind of future human gene editing might be allowed someday, but only after much more risk-benefit research and “only for compelling reasons and under strict oversight.”

-As for gene editing in the cells of patients with diseases, clinical trials are already underway on HIV, hemophilia and leukemia.
+As for gene editing in the cells of patients living with diseases, clinical trials are already underway on HIV, hemophilia and leukemia.
 Existing regulatory systems for gene therapy are good enough to oversee that work, the committee found, and while gene manipulation “should not proceed at this time,” the committee panel did say research and discussions should continue.

 - This story from December 2016 reports that at the Lund University Diabetes Centre in Sweden, researchers have used CRISPR to “turn off” one of the genes thought to play a part in causing diabetes, effectively decreasing beta cell death and increasing insulin production in the pancreas.

-- At New York City’s Memorial Sloan Kettering Cancer Center, biologist Scott Lowe is developing therapies that turn on and off genes in tumor cells to make them easier for the immune system to destroy.
+- At New York City’s Memorial Sloan Kettering Cancer Center, biologist Scott Lowe is developing therapies that turn genes in tumor cells on and off to make them easier for the immune system to destroy.

-- Malaria researchers are exploring a number of ways that CRISPR can be used to manipulate mosquitoes to make them less likely to transmit the malady.
-The same is happening with mice that transmit bacteria causing Lyme disease.
+- Malaria researchers are exploring a number of ways that CRISPR can be used to manipulate mosquitoes to make them less likely to transmit the malady; the same is happening with mice that transmit bacteria causing Lyme disease.

 - Even the Boston-based Joslin Diabetes Center has an interest in this gene editing concept and is working to create a core program focused on this type of research.

 Also on the diabetes research front, programs like TrialNet are aggressively seeking certain autoimmune biomarkers to trace the genetics of T1D through families, in order to target early treatment and even future prevention.

-We can’t help noting how reminiscent this all is of the novel Brave New World and the designer babies controversy, making one ponder the ethics: Is it right to meddle with aspects of humanity we don’t like, to strive for health “perfection”?
+OK, we can’t help noting how reminiscent this all is of the novel Brave New World and the designer babies controversy, making one ponder the ethics: Is it right to meddle with aspects of humanity we don’t like, to strive for health “perfection”?

 Not to get too deep into politics or religion here, but clearly we all want a cure for diabetes, and other diseases.
 Yet are we willing (or required) to “play God” to get there?
 Food for thought, to be sure.